-This section provides policies and regulations that apply to critical saltwater habitats as defined by WAC 173-26-221(2)(c)(iii).
-Kelp beds, eelgrass beds, herring spawning areas, smelt and sand lance spawning areas and other critical saltwater habitats are classified as fish and wildlife habitat conservation areas and are designated as "critical areas" in WAC 365-190-080(5)(a)(6).
+- These areas are further classified as Fish and Wildlife Habitat Conservation Areas and defined as "critical areas" in RCW 36.70A.030.
+Fish and Wildlife Habitat Conservation Areas include, but are not limited to, areas with which endangered, threatened, and sensitive species have a "primary association"; kelp and eelgrass beds; herring, smelt, and other forage fish spawning areas; and commercial and recreational shellfish areas (see WAC 365-190-130(2). herring spawning areas, smelt and sand lance spawning areas and other critical saltwater habitats are classified as fish and wildlife habitat conservation areas and are designated as "critical areas" in WAC 365-190-080(5)(a)(6).
 The guidelines for classifying critical areas also include commercial and recreational shellfish areas.
 The Department of Fish and Wildlife has identified the following habitats of special concern: kelp beds, eelgrass beds, herring spawning areas, sand lance spawning areas, smelt spawning areas, juvenile salmonid migration corridors, rock sole spawning beds, rockfish settlement and nursery areas, and lingcod settlement and nursery areas.
 In addition, it's important to give special consideration to conservation or protection measures necessary to preserve or enhance anadromous fisheries, such as juvenile salmon (RCW 36.70A.172), some of which are classified as "Threatened" under the Endangered Species Act.
 Critical fish and wildlife habitat conservation areas include, but are not limited to, areas with which endangered, threatened, and sensitive species have a "primary association" (see WAC 365-190-080(5)(a)(i)).
 Critical Saltwater Habitats include these "primary association" areas.
-Examples of "primary association" areas include, but are not limited to, the following:

-- Shallow water/low gradient habitats along shorelines - Migratory corridors that allow juvenile salmon to move within and between habitats (e.g., beaches, as well as eelgrass, kelp, etc.).
+Examples of Areas of primary association are further defined in WAC 173-26-221(2)(iii) as those areas which, if altered, may reduce the likelihood that a species will maintain its population and reproduce.
+Additional examples of areas where priority species have a "primary association" areas include, but are not limited to, the following: - Shallow water/low gradient habitats along shorelines - Migratory corridors that allow juvenile salmon to move within and between habitats (e.g., beaches, as well as eelgrass, kelp, etc.).